How to Stop Living Paycheque to Paycheque

 Course includes 8 fundamental modules with videos, worksheets, accountability tasks, plus a dedicated Facebook group where you can share your trials and successes in the academy community.

-Also, every month you can join me for a group coaching and Q&A zoom call.
+Also, every month you can join me for 2 group coaching and Q&A sessions.